Linux Standard Deployment

 This article will walk you through the procedure to install and deploy Bitwarden to your own Linux server.
 Bitwarden can also be installed and deployed on Windows machines.
+Please review Bitwarden software release support documentation.

 The following is a summary of the installation procedure in this article.
 Links in this section will jump to detailed Installation procedure sections: